Italian Pasta Salad

 Chicken: this pasta salad also goes great with chicken, whether that’s our grilled honey dijon chicken thighs, barbecue chicken, or our roasted lemon rosemary chicken!

-Sides: some side dishes that go great alongside pasta salad are corn on the cob, potato salad, barbecue beans, and charcuterie meats & cheeses!
+Sides: some side dishes that go great alongside pasta salad are corn on the cob, potato salad, and/or barbecue beans!

 More Italian Salads to Try